- Not sure how to play APNG files in Windows 10? In this case, our below tips will help you out.

 However, there might be times when you are not able to open APNG files in a Windows 10 environment.
 That however is a temporary situation as the same can be remedied easily.

-1. Using your browser
+1. Try to use your browser

-- Apart from serving as a free animated PNG viewer, the XnView application also serves as an image file viewer, photo converter and image organizer.
+XnView is one of the best APNG viewers and it also comes free.
+Apart from serving as a free animated PNG viewer, the XnView application also comes as an image file viewer, photo converter, and image organizer.

-- With an in-built navigating pane, finding and selecting APNG files becomes far more convenient than elsewhere.
+With an in-built navigating pane, finding and selecting APNG files becomes far more convenient than elsewhere.

-- You will just have to navigate to the APNG file that you wish to playback, and the file will play automatically.
+You will just have to navigate to the APNG file that you wish to playback, and the file will play automatically.

-- The animation gets played back at the bottom narrow portion of the XnView’s interface though you can always expand the section to make viewing more comfortable.
+The animation gets played back at the bottom narrow portion of the XnView’s interface though you can always expand the section to make viewing more comfortable.

 This should be all that you will need to do if you wish to play APNG or Animated Portable Network Graphic files in Windows 10.